FreeCliff/rose-babric/README.md

 If you'd prefer a precompiled version of Rose:

+1. Make sure you are logged in to a GitHub account.
-1. Go to the **Actions** tab on this repository.
+2. Go to the **Actions** tab on this repository.
-2. Click on the latest successful build.
+3. Click on the latest successful build.
-3. Scroll all the way down to the **Artifacts** section.
+4. Scroll all the way down to the **Artifacts** section.
-4. Download the `.zip` and extract it and the mod is ready to be added.
+5. Download the `.zip` and extract it and the mod is ready to be added.

 > 💡 **Tip**: Make sure to install the required mods at their specified versions before launching Rose b1.7.3 to avoid compatibility issues.